MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cognitive.md

 Cognitive services are machine learning algorithms that use artificial intelligence to perform complex operations, such as computer vision and visual recognition.

-Power Automate Desktop enables you to interact with various Microsoft, Google, and IBM cognitive services through the cognitive actions.
+Power Automate enables you to interact with various Microsoft, Google, and IBM cognitive services through the cognitive actions.

 All actions that use Microsoft services require a subscription key that validates your subscription for a service or group of services.
 The keys are available in the Azure portal for each resource that you've created.